New Jersey enacts 3 gun violence intervention laws

 Greenwald said in an interview that lawmakers looked at similar programs in Baltimore and at the state level in Massachusetts.
 He says lawmakers reviewed studies that showed victims of gun violence face greater risks of becoming victims again or seeking out retaliation.

+Acting Health Commissioner Judy Persichilli said the state operates a similar program at University Hospital in Newark and that there are about 25 similar programs across the country.

-Another requires top-level trauma centers to have similar plans in place.
+Another of the new laws requires top-level trauma centers to have similar plans in place.
 The third bill requires the state’s Victims of Crime Compensation Office to partner with trauma centers to get victims into intervention programs.

 New Jersey under Murphy has enacted a number of new firearms laws.
-In June, he signed a bill to make so-called smart guns that can be fired only by authorized users available in the state.
-In July 2018, he signed a half-dozen gun control measures, including a bill to cap magazine capacity at 10 rounds, down from 15.
+In July, he signed a bill to make so-called smart guns that can be fired only by authorized users available in the state.
+In June 2018, he signed a half-dozen gun control measures , including a bill to cap magazine capacity at 10 rounds, down from 15.

 In a statement over the weekend Murphy called on Congress and the president to pursue gun control legislation.

-Note: This story has been corrected to show that Murphy signed a bill to make smart guns available in July, not June, and that he signed a half-dozen gun-related measures in June 2018, not July.